Snapchat/minis-samples/minis/sample/README.md

 # Sample

 The Sample Mini is provides a full example of how to use the SDK.
-Although it's written in React, the example code applies to any JS frameworks.
+Although it's written in React, the example code applies to any JS framework.

 <p align="center">
 <img src="../../images/bitmoji.png" width="150">